The European Institute for Comparative Urban Research

 The European Institute for Comparative Urban Research (Euricur) aims to gain a deeper understanding of how cities develop and how they are managed.
 To that end Euricur initiates and carries out studies on strategic urban issues in response to the challenges cities and metropolitan regions face.

 Euricur was founded in 1989 by the Mayors of Rotterdam and Barcelona, and Erasmus University Rotterdam.
 It has a close relation with Eurocities, a membership organisation of more than 130 European Cities that was founded in 1986.
 The institute has its seat with Erasmus University Rotterdam, but has a close cooperation with other universities in Europe, the US and Asia.
 Through its research activities in more than one hundred cities Euricur has access to an extensive network of decision makers and experts in urban management.

 Euricur stimulates fundamental international comparative research

 into matters that are of interest to cities

 Our research philosophy

-In our research, we use methods that take into account the complexity of cities.
+In our research, we use qualitative and quantitative methods that take into account the complexity of cities.
 As each city operates in a unique political, economic, cultural and demographic context, comparisons between cities should be made with great care.
 Our philosophy is that a city can learn from other cities as long as decision makers truly understand the complexity of the urban environment.

 Being aware of the complex city environment Euricur studies offer an interdisciplinary view on how cities function, combining theories and concepts from several fields (economics, public management, geography, etc.).
 With this comprehensive approach our studies result in practical recommendations for politicians and professionals, as well as scientific papers and books.